'Stranger Things' Season 4 Ending Explained: Full Recap and Easter Eggs

-Stranger Things dropped its epic season 4 finale.
-Who lives?
-Who dies?
+Stranger Things finally dropped its extremely long season 4 finale.
 Can Max shake off the curse?
 Can Hopper get back from the USSR?
 Will Eddie rock the Upside Down?
-Can Eleven or anyone defeat the monstrous Vecna?
+Can Eleven defeat the monstrous Vecna?

 Two extra-long finale episodes hit Netflix on July 1 (although Netflix crashed for some early viewers).
 We already recapped Episode 8, titled Papa.
 So let's dive into the two-hour-long Episode 9, The Piggyback, and recap the climactic plot points, Easter eggs and character arcs.
 (Plus lots of spoilers!)